 The Z1000 covers calibrations in the frequency range from 100 Hz to 20 kHz and the magnitude of the synthesized impedance ranges from 1 Ω to 10 MΩ with an arbitrary phase angle.

 S1 supplies the voltage to HP, the second source S2 supplies the current to the LC port.
 Then the LCR meter calculates the value of the impedance.
 Because the two sources are independent, it is possible to arbitrarily choose the relative phase between the two, therefore the resulting impedance can be simulated to cover the entire complex plane.

 A single MUX is used to accurately measure the actual voltage Vv supplied to HP input, and the voltage drop Vi generated by the current flow through ZCB.

-Accuracy of the Z1000 is based on the accuracy of the LCR meter under test.
+The uncertainty of the LCR meter calibration made with the use of the Z1000 is mostly depending on the accuracy of the LCR meter under test.
 This is because the uncertainty of the resistor is around 10-8 and the uncertainty of the clock is 10-12.
 Most LCR meters have a specification of about 500 ppm.
-When calculating the overall uncertainty the resistor and clock are negligible!
+When calculating the overall uncertainty, the resistor and clock are negligible!

 |Magnitude Range||1 Ω to 10 MΩ|